boluwatifeBE/careerGL/.github/ISSUE_TEMPLATE.md

 - [ ] Sharing an Idea
 - [ ] Website Functionality
 - [ ] Discussion for a pull request I would want to open.
-- [ ] Something else
+- [x] Something else

 #### Please acknowledge the below listed

-- [ ] This is not a duplicate issue.
+- [x] This is not a duplicate issue.
 I have searched and there is no existing issue for this.
-- [ ] I understand that these skillguides are highly opinionated.
-The purpose is to not to include everything out there in these skillguides but to have everything that is most relevant today comparing to the other options listed.
+- [x] I understand that these career guidelines are highly opinionated.
+The purpose is not to include everything out there in these guidelines but to have everything that is most relevant today compared to the other options listed.
-- [ ] I have read the [contribution docs](../contributing) before opening this issue.
+- [x] I have read the [contribution docs](../contributing) before opening this issue.

 #### Enter the details about the issue here